owls-nest-farm/kilgore-trout/README.md

 1. Create the tunnel, start Vagrant and log in.

     - Set the GitHub token in the `GITHUB_TOKEN` environment variable.
-    - Set the location of the public server that GitHub will send the Webhook data as `WEBHOOK_URL`.
+    - Set the location of the public server that GitHub will send the webhook data as `WEBHOOK_URL`.

           GITHUB_TOKEN=xxxxxxxxxxxxxxx \
           WEBHOOK_URL=https://www.example.com:4141 \